An00bRektn/gopher47/README.md

 ### Why's the binary so large though?
 Golang, along with Rust and other languages, compile **statically**, meaning all of the libraries necessary to run the executable are baked into the binary, which adds up.
 If you want to reduce the size, I won't do it by default, but check out [this link](https://github.com/xaionaro/documentation/blob/master/golang/reduce-binary-size.md) for some tips.

+### Can I run multiple Gophers?
+For now, not really.
+The current Havoc API only allows for one handler to be handled by one agent, and there really isn't a good, clean way to have multiple up at the same time.
+Reworks are in-progress but for now, there can only be one Gopher47.

 ### How's your day going?
 I photoshopped a gun into the Golang gopher's hand for this at 1:00 AM, and my Winter break is over tomorrow.